mbaumer/us_hep_funding/docs/_states/NM.md

 <a name="NM-01"></a>
 [Back to top](#top)
 ## NM-01 -- Rep. Michelle Lujan Grisham (D)
+### Committees
+Michelle Lujan Grisham is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,785,000.00 in SC HEP grants.